BorderTech/wcomponents/wcomponents-theme-react/README.md

 A modern Material-UI compliant frontend for the WComponents Java UI Framework.

+# Setup, building, and running

+This step assumes you already have the wcomponents-examples-lde compiled and running.

+- Run ```npm install``` to download and install the project dependencies.
+- Run ```npm run dev``` to start the development server.
+A URL will appear in the console where you can preview the application.
+The default URL is ```localhost:5173```.
+- Run ```npm run lint``` to check the project for issues using ESLint.
+- Run ```npm run build``` to compile and bundle the optimised production assets.
+- Run ```npm run preview``` to start a local web server which serves the optimised production assets.
+You must run the build step first before running this.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.